aileen-byte/Team14/personal statements/Phillippa.md

 In COMPARE, the cache checks tag and valid bits.
 On a miss, it transitions to WRITE_BACK if the victim line is dirty, otherwise directly to ALLOCATE.
 WRITE_BACK streams the evicted cache line to memory over multiple cycles, ALLOCATE issues the read request for the new line, and REFILL captures the returned data and updates the cache metadata before returning to COMPARE.

-While in any miss-handling state, cachestall is asserted so the pipeline holds the PC and does not issue new memory operations.
+While in any miss handling state, cachestall is asserted so the pipeline holds the PC and does not issue new memory operations.
 Cache outputs are gated so the CPU never observes partially updated data, and the stall is only deasserted once the refill completes and the requested word is valid.

 One problem I had was that the original design assumed the memory address stayed constant, but in my multi-cycle version the address could change while handling a miss, so the wrong value was sometimes used in the miss states.
 I fixed this by latching the key signals at COMPARE and reusing those latched values throughout the miss-handling states.
 This exercise made me much more comfortable designing FSMs around memory systems and reasoning about timing and handshakes between modules.

-I initially assumed the memory address remained stable during a cache miss, which is not true in a multi-cycle cache; I fixed this by latching the request address and control signals in COMPARE and reusing them across all miss-handling states.
+I initially assumed the memory address remained stable during a cache miss, which is not true in a multi-cycle cache; I fixed this by latching the request address and control signals in COMPARE and reusing them across all miss handling states.

 In the final integrated design, we used a write through data cache instead of a write-back cache.
-Stores update both the cache and main memory immediately, which simplified integration with the pipelined CPU by removing the need for dirty-bit tracking and write-back handling on eviction.
-Since the backing data memory is single-cycle and fast, the performance benefit of a write-back policy would have been small, while the added control complexity would have increased integration risk.
+Stores update both the cache and main memory immediately, which simplified integration with the pipelined CPU by removing the need for dirty bit tracking and write back handling on eviction.
+Since the backing data memory is single cycle and fast, the performance benefit of a write back policy would have been small, while the added control complexity would have increased integration risk.
 The write through approach therefore provided a more robust and easily verifiable final design.

 # Auxiliary